 I feel like baking and cooking are such cosy things to do, so Autumn or Winter are perfect for this.
 Let’s be honest, the recipes are better when it’s colder.
 There’s Halloween, Thanksgiving, Bonfire Night etc. so there are lots of occasions for you to host and share your new skills!

 If you are looking for something mega simple, check out my super simple recipes for 3 fun Halloween Treats 🎃

 It’s important to look after your skin all year round.
 In the summer SPF is hyped to the max, though it’s best to wear it all year round because the sun rays are still there.
 It doesn’t matter if it’s cold.

 But what I actually wanted to talk about is looking after your hands.
 It is essential that you put on hand cream when you can.
 In the colder seasons, our skin tends to become drier.
 A few years back, I just didn’t care and my hands got so cracked that they bled and it hurt to move them.
 Please don’t let them get so bad that it hurts to put hand cream on.
 Look after your skin ❤

 Check out meditating by Best 4 Mum

 Reading is one of those activities that you can enjoy no matter the time of year.
-I’m 100% romance genre reader, but I’m sure lots of people love to pick up a horror book for Halloween.
+I’m 100% a romance genre reader, but I’m sure lots of people love to pick up horror books for Halloween.
 As tempting as Waterstones is, you can borrow a book from a friend or family member, join a library or buy a second-hand book.
 Second-hand September may be near the end, but it’s important to keep up those habits you may have formed, as well as remembering that clothes aren’t the only items that can be second-hand.
 I’ve found so many book gems in charity shops, and I’ve just joined my local library whilst I’m at University.